 Interactive Graphs - GC Duration: This graph shows the duration of garbage collection runs.
 Young GC runs (represented by teal squares in the graph) are the fastest form of garbage collection, where only the newest objects in memory are scanned.
 Full GC runs (represented by red triangles) scan all memory.
 It’s normal for full GC to take longer and occur less often than young GC runs.
 However, if full GC runs are running close together, there’s an issue.
-It’s usually obvious when looking at this graph whether the performance of the master is affected by garbage collection.
-Here’s a graph from an affected master:
+It’s usually obvious when looking at this graph whether the performance of the primary server is affected by garbage collection.
+Here’s a graph from an affected primary server:

 Graph of GC Duration Time

 To resolve this issue, reduce memory pressure on the most affected service.